fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ### Thanksgiving
 - Philip Deloria, “The Invention of Thanksgiving”, _New Yorker_, 95.37 (November 25, 2019): 70–74.
 - Andrew F. Smith, “The First Thanksgiving”, _Gastronomica_ 3.4 (2003): 79–85.

+#### For reference
 - Janet Siskind, “The Invention of Thanksgiving: A Ritual of American Nationality", 167–91.
 - [First Thanksgiving Menu](https://www.smithsonianmag.com/history/what-was-on-the-menu-at-the-first-thanksgiving-511554/)

 {% include alert.html class='danger' title='Reading response' text="
-Think about and address the questions on the [reading response guide](reading-responses).
+As usual, think about the questions in the [reading response guide](reading-responses).
+HOWEVER, there's one additional question to consider and discuss this week: Based on the Deloria reading (your response should make it clear you're well acquainted with it), how much is the national holiday of Thanksgiving more or less a ritual of reaffirming institutionalized marginalization and oppression? (something you may have heard about in the news this past week...)
 "%}